 You probably don’t need any specialized security service or WAF to defend against this (though those might mitigate such an attack automatically, so there’s that).
 For the simplest/easiest fix - but one that provides no other resilience against DDoS attacks - you can block requests with “Mastodon” and/or “http.rb” in the User Agent, as those represented >92% of link preview traffic to my site during my test (see Appendix).
 Of course this will prevent link previews from being shown for your site on Mastodon.

 If you’re a website operator concerned about your site’s overall resilience, ideally you should be thoughtful about how your website performs under load and what resilience it has against concurrent or sustained requests.
-Depending on your needs, you may want to integrate a CDN or security services into your site preemptively, though these may take expertise to integrate and depending on your requirements or traffic served these can also add substantial ongoing costs.
+Depending on your needs, you may want to:

-Yes, I know, in an ideal world you shouldn’t need to be a tuning/debugging/security/etc. expert to have an online presence.
+Yes, I know, in an ideal world you shouldn’t need to be a tuning/monitoring/security/etc. expert to have an online presence.
 Unfortunately, we live in a world where snot-nosed CoD-lobby-inhabiting children with daddy’s credit card can spend $20 on a booter service and generate more than enough traffic to knock small sites offline anyway.

 While Mastodon certainly isn’t the only source of bad behavior on the internet, it shouldn’t be a vector to enable bad behavior.